 This program prepares technician-level clinical laboratory professionals to complete advanced laboratory coursework in preparation for national certification at the scientist level.
 The student must complete 40 hours of upper level clinical laboratory science courses as well as all appropriate general education requirements.
 This program is designed to be transfer friendly and is targeted towards both traditional and working adults.
-The clinical laboratory courses will be completed in two full years (attending Fall, Spring and Summer semesters).
+Students can go full or part-time and usually complete the program in one to two years (this is dependent on general education courses needed and the number of classes a student desires to take per semester).
 The program includes a certification preparation course.
 If students do not pass the national registry on the first attempt, they may audit the certification review course up to two times at zero tuition (online course fee applies).